UlysseCoteAllard/MyoArmbandDataset/README.md

 U. Côté-Allard, C. L. Fall, A. Campeau-Lecours, C. Gosselin, F. Laviolette,  and  B.  Gosselin,  “Transfer  learning  for  semg  hand  gestures recognition using convolutional neural networks,” in Systems, Man, and Cybernetics, 2017 IEEE International Conference on (in press).
 IEEE, 2017.

-Note that work is currently underway to port the networks from Theano to PyTorch.
+Note that work is currently underway to port the networks from Theano to PyTorch (From Python 2.7 to Python 3.6).
 The structure of the project within PyTorchImplementation is the same as previously described.